MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-mobile-app-barcode-scanning.md

 - Business Central mobile app version 4.0 or later

-## Scenario 1: Add UI button on a field
+## Scenario 1: Add barcode scanning UI button on field

 The simplest way to provide barcode scanning capability in the mobile app is by adding a barcode scanning button on a field that starts the barcode scanner capability of the device's camera.